sid150/ChXpert-Chest-X-rays-Prediction/README.md

 judged on?
 (Note that the “service” does not have to be for general users; you can propose a system for a science problem, for example.)
 -->
+Value Proposition
+We propose to develop an online machine learning system for automated classification of chest X-rays to detect the presence of any potential abnormality from a list of 14 pathologies, such as cardiomegaly, edema, pneumonia, and pleural effusion.
+The goal is to integrate this tool into existing radiology workflows in hospitals and diagnostic labs, where it can assist radiologists by prioritizing scans likely to contain critical findings.

+In the current non-ML status quo, all X-rays are manually reviewed by radiologists, regardless of their diagnostic complexity or urgency.
+This creates a bottleneck, especially in high-volume clinical settings, leading to delays in the diagnosis and treatment of patients with serious conditions.

+Our system addresses this issue by automatically screening all incoming chest X-rays and assigning a priority score based on the model's confidence in the presence of any abnormality.
+Images flagged as high-risk (potentially abnormal) will be placed at the top of the radiologist's review queue, enabling faster intervention for patients who need it most.
+Importantly, scans predicted as benign are not excluded from human review, but are instead deprioritized and reviewed with relative leisure.
+This ensures that the human-in-the-loop workflow is maintained while leveraging automation for triage.

+To ensure long-term adaptability and performance, we will develop an end-to-end, cloud-native retraining pipeline.
+In this system, once a radiologist has reviewed a scan, their final diagnosis (the true label) is stored and automatically fed back into the system.
+This labeled data becomes part of the continual learning pipeline, allowing the model to retrain periodically on the most recent, high-quality labeled examples.
+This process enhances the system’s sensitivity (true positive rate) and overall robustness over time by correcting any systematic biases or emerging distribution shifts.

+Because this system operates in a medical decision support context, model performance must meet strict clinical standards.
+The key concern is minimizing false negatives — cases where the model incorrectly classifies an abnormal scan as normal — as these can lead to missed diagnoses.
+Therefore, the model will be evaluated primarily using Area Under the ROC Curve (AUROC), which reflects the model's ability to rank abnormal cases ahead of normal ones.
+In addition to AUROC, we will monitor other classification metrics such as sensitivity (recall), specificity, precision, and F1 score, with a particular emphasis on high recall to ensure minimal missed detections.

+The proposed system can be valuable in multiple real-world scenarios:

+Hospitals and diagnostic centers, where radiologist bandwidth is limited.

+Teleradiology services, where scans from multiple locations are reviewed remotely.

+Health insurance companies, where initial ML-based assessments could help streamline the process of verifying diagnoses before approving claims, thereby reducing claim processing time.

+While the deployment of such a system raises important ethical and regulatory considerations — especially regarding trust, liability, and transparency — these challenges are acknowledged and are beyond the current project’s technical scope.

 ### Contributors